'Why did nobody ask the patients?' Uproar as Chorley GP faces being be kicked out of her practice after 10 years

 The letter did request patient views on their experience of using Withnell Health Centre, which it was explained would be fed into the analysis done ahead of the awarding of a new contract.

-However, Dr. Robinson believes that the reassuring tone of the correspondence led patients to believe that nothing would change for them in either the near or distant future - and that the news of her unplanned departure will have come totally out of the blue to them.
+However, Dr. Robinson believes that the reassuring tone of the correspondence led patients to believe that nothing would change for them in either the near or distant future - and that the news of her unplanned departure will have come totally out of the blue.

-“The bit that really upsets me is that nobody has asked my staff and patients what they want - and that’s the bottom line for me.
-This whole process is so unnecessary and such a waste of everybody's time and money.

 “If the ICB had just come round and [asked]: ‘Do you want Dr. Robinson to stay or do you want her to go?’, all of this stress and upset would have been completely avoidable.